SujalGangrade/demo/README.md

 # demo
-it is a demo class
+it is a demo class.